fonttools/fontbakery/README.md

 ## License

 Font Bakery is available under the Apache 2.0 license.

-All comments on the issue tracker will be treated as also licensed under this license such that they can be incorporated into the project code.
+All comments on the issue tracker or on pull requests will be treated as also licensed under this license such that they can be incorporated into the project code.

 ## Install